 1 | Required as the first course in this program. |

-General Concentration Requirements (12 semester hours)
+General Concentration (12 semester hours)

 This general concentration allows you to select from all concentration courses offered within this program, enabling you to create your own focused area of study.